Klortho/gene-protein-tool/README.md

 enter the same query many times, and this would cause massive redundancy in the database.

-Here's the current strategy.
-Everything is fluid until a ResultSet, and it's associated Genes and Proteins, gets saved.
-At that point, an "archive" flag gets set to True, and the records (but not the annotations, if any) become read-only.

-Specific behavior:
+The strategy I settled on is to allow for everything to be fluid and changeable, up until the user explictly saves the result set.
+At that point, the result set, the genes, and the proteins, and their associated records, get "frozen", and will no longer be updated.
+I use a boolean field, "archived" to indicate these records.

+The specific behavior is:

-* When we get a query that's the same as that for an existing ResultSet, that doesn't have archive=True, update it.
-Otherwise, create a new ResultSet.
+* When the app gets a query that's the same as that for an existing ResultSet, that doesn't have archived=True, and that was from the same user, then that ResultSet is updated.
+Otherwise, a new ResultSet is created.
+* Each ResultSet has and "last_updated" field, that corresponds to the last time this query was run against E-Utilities, for that user.
-* When an esearch results in a gene UID corresponding to a Gene that exists in the DB, that doesn't have archive=True, then update it.
-Otherwise create a new Gene record.
+* When an esearch results in a gene UID corresponding to a Gene that exists in the DB, that doesn't have archived=True, then it is updated.
+Otherwise, a new Gene record is created.
 * When an elink results in a protein UID corresponding to a Protein that exists in the database, that doesn't have archive=True, then update it.
 Otherwise, create a new Protein record.
+* Note that Gene and Protein records, unlike ResultSet records, are not tied to an individual user.
+That means that a given ResultSet might link to Gene or Protein records that have been updated later than the ResultSet's last_updated time.
+I think this is a reasonable compromise.
-* When the user clicks "save" on a result set display, then set archive=True on that ResultSet and all its corresponding Gene and Protein records.
+* When the user clicks "save" on a result set display, then the archived field is set to True for that ResultSet and *all its corresponding Gene and Protein records*.
+That means that these Gene and Protein records are no longer available to participate in any new queries.